Art Kunkin: Political organizer

 Kunkin trained as and became a tool and die maker.
-He joined the Trotskyite movement as an organizer for the Socialist Workers Party, where he was business manager of the SWP paper The Militant.
+He joined the Trotskyist movement as an organizer for the Socialist Workers Party, where he was business manager of the SWP paper The Militant.

 Beginning in the late 1940s, he was associated with C.L.R.
 James and the radical Marxist Johnson–Forest Tendency.
-During the 1950s he was Los Angeles editor of their journals Correspondence and News & Letters, while working as a master machinist and tool and die maker for Ford Motor Company and General Motors.
-During this period a number of theoreticians and organizers of the Johnson-Forest trend (including Raya Dunayevskaya, Martin Glaberman, Grace Lee Boggs and James Boggs) were concentrated in the auto industry in Detroit, where they worked to recruit Black workers and gain influence in the auto workers' unions.
+During the 1950s, he was the Los Angeles editor of their journals Correspondence and News & Letters, while working as a master machinist and tool and die maker for Ford Motor Company and General Motors.
+During this period, several theoreticians and organizers of the Johnson-Forest trend (including Raya Dunayevskaya, Martin Glaberman, Grace Lee Boggs and James Boggs) were concentrated in the auto industry in Detroit, where they worked to recruit Black workers and gain influence in the auto workers' unions.
 In 1962, Kunkin left General Motors to return to college and obtain a graduate degree.

-Soon afterward, he moved to the West Coast, where he had his first experience with a local newspaper, on the staff of a Los Angeles Mexican-American paper, the East L.A.
+Soon afterwards, he moved to the West Coast, where he had his first experience with a local newspaper, on the staff of a Los Angeles Mexican-American paper, the East L.A.
 Almanac.
 "For the first time in my life I was writing about garbage collection and all kinds of community problems," he later recalled.
 Meanwhile, he was also doing political radio commentaries for KPFK Pacifica Radio and serving as the Southern California district leader of the Socialist Party.